Search by product name or hair type/concerns

 If the serum seems to be helping, and the side effects are not too severe, you may overlook the minor inflammation or temporary itching.
 However, if the negative side effects are more than you can handle, consider switching to a hair serum specifically formulated for the underlying biology of your aging hair.

-Better Not Younger’s Superpower Fortifying Hair and Scalp Serum was developed with ingredients chosen for their effectiveness and backed by considerable scientific research.
+Better Not Younger’s Superpower Fortifying Hair & Scalp Serum was developed with ingredients designed to nourish the scalp and reenergize hair follicles, for thicker, healthier hair.
+These ingredients were chosen for their effectiveness and backed by considerable scientific research.

 These ingredients were formulated into a high-quality serum that effectively addresses the varying causes and underlying biology of your aging hair.
 They include:

-All of our hair care products, including Superpower Fortifying Hair and Scalp Serum, are vegan, sulfate-free, paraben-free, and cruelty-free.
+All of our hair care products, including Superpower Fortifying Hair & Scalp Serum, are vegan, sulfate-free, paraben-free, and cruelty-free.

 Please stop by the Better Not Younger Shop page and click on each of our hair care solutions to review a full list of ingredients.